itsjhonny/itsjhonny/README.md

 ![build: passing](https://img.shields.io/badge/build-passing-success)
 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp; I'm a software developer and researcher at VNIT Nagpur, currently working in the field of adaptive sensing and multimodal detection of human behavioral patterns.\
+💡 &nbsp; I'm a software developer and researcher at Credit Suisse, working on production of trading applications using the .NET framework. \
+💻 &nbsp;I'm currently performing research in the field of multimodal detection of human behavioral patterns at VNIT, Nagpur.\
-🎓 &nbsp;I'm currently studying Computer Science and Engineering at Visvesvaraya National Institute of Technology, Nagpur (2017-2021).\
+🎓&nbsp;I graduated form Visvesvaraya National Institute of Technology, Nagpur (B.Tech, Computer Science and Engineering, Batch of 2021).\
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Homomorphic Encryption, and Computer Vision.\
 ✍️ &nbsp;In my free time, I play guitar, football and pursue writing as my hobbies.\
 💬 &nbsp;Feel free to reach out to me for general consulting, or discussions on the aforementioned topics!\
 ✉️ &nbsp;You can email me at dhadwal1507@gmail.com.
 I'll try to respond as soon as possible!\
-📄 &nbsp;You can check my [Resume](https://drive.google.com/file/d/1w5AblZq-laLRa9Cdq2qUtNwD8jIsvRlQ/view?usp=sharing) for more details about work experience.
+📄 &nbsp;You can check my [Resume](https://drive.google.com/file/d/1CqJoOAelUgnIOMNHqZAlMxR0F3nRoJuo/view?usp=sharing) for more details about work experience.

 ### 🛠 &nbsp;Tech Stack